-Peter J. Chelkowski, Mirror of the Invisible World: Tales from the Khamseh of Nizami ( New York: The Metropolitan Museum of Art, 1976).
+Peter J. Chelkowski, Mirror of the Invisible World: Tales from the Khamseh of Nizami (New York: The Metropolitan Museum of Art, 1976) p.
+25.

 Layla S. Diba, “Persian Painting in the Eighteenth Century: Tradition and Transmission.”
 Muqarnas vol. 6 (1989), pp. 147–160.

 Layla S. Diba and Maryam Ekhtiar (eds)., Royal Persian Paintings: The Qajar Epoch 1785–1925 (New York: St. Martin’s Press, 1998).